Dulles International Airport: United hub years, 1986 – present

-When the SR-71 was retired by the military in 1990, one was flown from its birthplace at United States Air Force Plant 42 in Palmdale, California, to Dulles, setting a coast-to-coast speed record at an average 2124 mph; the trip took 64 minutes.
+When the SR-71 was retired by the military in 1990, one model was flown from its birthplace at United States Air Force Plant 42 in Palmdale, California, to Dulles, setting a coast-to-coast speed record at an average 2124 mph; the trip took 64 minutes.
 The aircraft was placed in a storage building, and is now displayed at the Smithsonian's adjacent Udvar-Hazy Air and Space Museum.

 In 1995, the first flight of the Boeing 777-200 in commercial service landed at Dulles; the flight was operated by United Airlines on its transatlantic London Heathrow – Washington Dulles route.

 21st century

 The 2004 launch of low-cost carrier Independence Air propelled IAD from being the 24th-busiest airport in the United States to fourth, and one of the top 30 busiest in the world.
 Independence Air ceased operations in January 2006, and its space in Concourse A was taken five months later by United Express.
-Also taking place in 2006 was the introduction of service by Southwest Airlines at IAD.
+Southwest Airlines began service from Dulles in 2006, maintaining service in various forms for two decades before pulling out in 2026.

 Significant growth required the airport to halt the operations of its original control tower in 2007 for a taller control tower located away from the main terminal.
 The original tower still exists, though it is no longer used to control the airport's traffic.
 That year, 24.7 million passengers passed through the airport.